 Consumer-generated content on the Web is both a blessing and a curse.”
 The sheer size of the data pool can be overwhelming, and the freewheeling nature of the consumer chat raises problems with spelling and grammar, in addition to interpretation.

-Which is why firms reduce the complexity (and obscure interpretation) by placing consumer-generated content into general buckets or categorizing utterances as positive, negative, or neutral to score consumer sentiment.
+This is why firms reduce the complexity (and obscure interpretation) by placing consumer-generated content into general buckets or categorizing utterances as positive, negative, or neutral to score consumer sentiment.

 Interpreting the voice of the customer

-Increasingly, efforts to glean more nuanced insights involve collaborations between marketing practitioners and academics and computer scientists.
+Increasingly, efforts to glean more nuanced insights involve collaborations between marketing practitioners and academics, and computer scientists.
 That’s because interpreting text material requires automatically scraping relevant conversations, then determining WHAT attributes consumers mention and HOW they frame their conversation about these attributes.
 Bradlow and Lee, both professors at Wharton, developed such a tool and found it much better at providing insights than traditional market research methods such as conjoint analysis.
 It remains to be seen whether the tool works equally well for other types of text analysis and whether it can work in commercial applications of text analysis.

 For instance, Mark Eduljee, who heads social listening at Microsoft (and is my co-author on our upcoming social media analytics book) talks about problems customers voiced after the introduction of the Surface computer.
 Within days, Mark heard their conversations, identified issues garnering the most criticism, and sent the information to the design team responsible for improving the system.